Notice of Pre-AIA or AIA Status

 8. The method of claim 7, wherein the collision constraint is a self-collision constraint of the robotic device and/or an external collision constraint of the robotic device with an object in an environment of the robotic device.
 Claim 7 is based on Boolean, Collision may not be selected as such claim 8 is not selected.
 58; an angle at which a robotic arm is to grasp the feature (to avoid collision with other items) Addressed but may not be selected.
 MPEP 2111.04(11)

-9. The method of claim 1, wherein determining, within the first grasp region, a target grasp, comprises performing an optimization that considers for each potential grasp in the set of potential grasps within the first grasp region:
+9. The method of claim 1, wherein determining, within the first grasp region, the target grasp, comprises performing an optimization that considers for each potential grasp in the set of potential grasps within the first grasp region:

 a location of the potential grasp within the first grasp region, and 61; determine an optimal grasp location for the item.